 Tax Advice for Ministers of Religion

-Most non-PAYE workers have fairly simple tax affairs and are not required to complete Self Assessment Tax Returns.
-However, certain occupations are required to complete annual tax returns, for example, Ministers of Religion (MoRs).
-Tax advice…
+Most non-PAYE workers have fairly simple tax affairs and are not required to complete Self Assessment tax returns.
+However, if you’re in a certain occupation, you do have to complete it annually.
+Ministers of Religion (MoRs)…

-Most non-PAYE workers have fairly simple tax affairs and are not required to complete Self Assessment Tax Returns.
-However, certain occupations are required to complete annual tax returns, for example, Ministers of Religion (MoRs).
+Most non-PAYE workers have fairly simple tax affairs and are not required to complete Self Assessment tax returns.
+However, if you’re in a certain occupation, you do have to complete it annually.
+Ministers of Religion (MoRs) are one major example.

 You may have paid for fuel, electricity or robes worn for divine service – any number of things that are classed as necessary for your duties.
 That’s how allowable expenses are defined: the tools or resources you can’t be without.
 Yet it’s crucial to know what the church has repaid over the year.

 Your employer (the church) will provide you with the P11D form at the end of the tax year.
 This form indicates what taxable benefits or payments for reimbursed expenses you have received.
 Such information is then added to your Self Assessment tax return prior to submission to HMRC.

 Separating expenses into a ‘self-paid’ and ‘reimbursed’ list will, over time, make the eventual Self Assessment easier – unless you have tax return software to do it for you.
 Tools like GoSimpleTax can split your expenses so they fit each category.
 It’s fast, easy, and simple to use on any mobile device.